SIMMORSAL/Vextra/ShopPage.md

-- Powerful and flexible page content generator engine that can easily work anywhere
+- Powerful, Flexible, and Easy to Use page content generator engine that can work anywhere
 - Minimal work required for backend and CMS integration
 - Detailed instructions on how to set everything up
 ![Screenshot of README.md](TODO)